FOREX-Dollar dips before US jobs data; eyes on Italy's vote

 By Patrick Graham

-LONDON, Dec 2 (Reuters) - The dollar was on course for its first weekly fall in four weeks against a basket of currencies on Friday after investors trimmed some bets against the euro on the run up to U.S. jobs data and Italy's constitutional referendum.
+LONDON, Dec 2 (Reuters) - The dollar was on course for its first weekly fall in four weeks against the euro and a basket of currencies on Friday, with investors trimming bets against the single currency before U.S. jobs numbers and Italy's constitutional referendum.

-Positions on the euro have largely been taken on options markets this week, driving implied volatility of the currency - which could pay off for speculators in either direction - to its highest since Britain's June vote to leave the European Union.
+Bets on the euro have largely been taken on options markets this week, driving implied volatility of the currency to its highest since Britain's vote to leave the European Union in June.

 "We're in a period of consolidation.
 We saw this in October, we spent the whole month rising and then we had a week of sideways trading," said Neil Mellor, a strategist at BNY Mellon in London.